santoshphilip/eppy/docs/generated/_sources/dev_docs/epbunch.txt

 -----------------------------

-At this point your reaction may, "I don't see how all those values changed".
-If such question arises in your mind, you need to read the
+At this point your reaction may, "I don't see how all those values in ``idf1.model.dt`` changed".
+If such question arises in your mind, you need to read the following:
-following:

 -  `Other languages have
    'variables' <http://python.net/~goodger/projects/pycon/2007/idiomatic/handout.html#other-languages-have-variables>`__